Feudalism in Pakistan: Criticism and analysis

-Critics of feudalism have complained of a "culture of feudal impunity", where local police will refuse to pursue charges against an influential landowning family even when murder or mayhem have been committed;
+Critics of feudalism have complained of a culture of feudal impunity, where local police will refuse to pursue charges against an influential landowning family even when murder or mayhem have been committed;

 of abuse of power by some landlords who may place enemies in "private prisons" and "enslave" local people through debt bondage;

-the harming of "progress and prosperity" by feudals who discourage the education of their "subjects" for fear it will weaken feudal power;
+the harming of progress and prosperity by feudals who discourage the education of their "subjects" for fear it will weaken feudal power;

-the giving of "space" to extremists who peasants turn to in the search for deliverance from the cruelty of feudal lords;
+the giving of space to extremists who peasants turn to in the search for deliverance from the cruelty of feudal lords;

 and an agriculture sector made stagnant by absentee landlordism.

 Others have complained that Pakistan has developed a "fixation" on feudalism (Michael Kugelman); that it has become a scapegoat for Pakistan's problems, frequently denounced but not seriously studied (Eqbal Ahmed); a "favorite boogie of the urban educated elites";

-or that it does not exist because South Asia never developed large concentrations of land ownership or a feudal class, and what is called feudal in Pakistan is merely a "rural gentry", who are "junior partners" to those who actually hold power (Haider Nizamai).
+or that it does not exist because South Asia never developed large concentrations of land ownership or a feudal class, and what is called feudal in Pakistan is merely a "rural gentry", who are "junior partners" to those who actually hold power (Haider Nizamani).

 “Feudalism serves as the whipping boy of Pakistan’s intelligentsia.
 Yet, to my knowledge few serious studies have been published on the nature and extent of feudal power in Pakistan, and none to my knowledge on the hegemony which feudal culture enjoys in this country.”
 Nicolas Martin's work is in this respect an exception, although he argues that it is politically influential landlords, and not all landlords, who wield the despotic and arbitrary powers that are often attributed to the landed classes as a whole.

 Despite its political influence, feudalism has become so unpopular in public expression and the media that "feudal lords" are denounced even by some from "feudal" families (such as Shehbaz Sharif).

 In media portrayals, the very popular 1975 Pakistan Television (PTV) series Waris centered around a feudal lord (Chaudhry Hashmat) who rules his fiefdom, "with an iron grip".

-Muhajirs are the only group in Pakistan which despise the landownership system and often have been great critics of feudalism.